home working setup - An MSK Therapy perspective

 There are six steps to achieve an ergonomic home working computer setup, as shown in the illustration above, and the remainder of the article covers these.
 Unlike in the office environment, there can be more limiting factors when working at home, as it may not be possible to adjust the chair or table height.
 The diagram above illustrates a situation with a fixed table height and chair height as limiting factors, so the keyboard is positioned on the lap.
 By following the principles in this guide, one can achieve an adequate home computer setup and consider limiting factors.

 Musculoskeletal challenges of working at home

 However, working from home can create other musculoskeletal challenges if one does not take some relatively simple and practical steps to help avoid the impact of a changed and often not ideal home working environment.
 Although laptops can be great as a portable and easy way to do work, they are inevitably not suitable from a postural fatigue point of view.
-Naturally, if one places the laptop on a desk at the correct and comfortable height for the arms and wrists, it is not ideal for the neck (see neck pain article), shoulders and back.
+Naturally, if one places the laptop on a desk at the correct and comfortable height for the arms and wrists, it is not ideal for the neck (see neck pain article - Neck Pain treatment, causes, help - An MSK Therapy perspective), shoulders and back.
 Equally, if one places a laptop at the perfect height for the eyes, then this is great for the neck, back (see back pain article) and shoulders, but not so good for the arms and wrists.
 Such issues can be relatively easily fixed and without having to spend lots of money on specialist equipment.
+Many members of the general public can suffer from musculoskeletal-related chronic pain, particularly in the neck and back.
+Ergonomics looks at ways to reduce loads on the musculoskeletal system through intelligent design of our work and home environment.
 It is possible to achieve a reasonably practical home working ergonomic laptop or computer set up with six basic pieces of equipment.

 The six things you need for an ergonomic home working setup